Who We Are

 Ed holds a BA in Fine Art Painting from Camberwell College of Arts (2021) and is a practicing artist and musician.

-Heather works to implement the Gallery’s digital, marketing and fundraising strategies including the website, newsletter, social media and bid writing in order to maximise awareness of our work.
-She has ten years of experience in digital marketing with previous roles including work for the Arts Council Collection, South London Gallery and Goldsmiths, UoL.
-She has a Master of Fine Arts degree in Art Writing from Goldsmiths, UoL (2014) and previously worked as a journalist writing about art, culture and music for publications across the UK, Europe and North America.
+Heather works to implement the Gallery’s digital and marketing and strategies including the website, newsletter and social media in order to maximise awareness of our work.
+She has over ten years of experience in digital marketing with previous roles including work for the Arts Council Collection, South London Gallery and Goldsmiths, UoL and has a Master of Fine Arts degree in Art Writing from Goldsmiths, UoL.

 Michelle is responsible for recruiting and taking care of the museum and gallery’s incredible team of volunteers.
 She also oversees all things front of house, including our brilliant museum and gallery shop selling a unique variety of books, gifts and local artworks.